The Fossa Dei Leoni sing You'll Never Walk Alone ... a special moment

 Posted by Rushian on May 17, 2005, 02:20:22 AM

 Many of you will have heard the fans of AC Milan on the Curva Sud sing You'll Never Walk Alone.
 It's a more original take on the song than that of other fans who have faithfully echoed our rendition (e.g. at German, Dutch and Scottish grounds).
-The Milan fans have adapted the song and arranged their own version, turning it into a drum fuelled, staccato chant.
+The Milan fans have adapted the song and arranged their own version, turning it into a drum-fuelled, staccato chant.
 It's uniquely Italian.
 Uniquely Milanese.

-Around the start of the 2000s the now dissolved ultras group Fossa Dei Leoni even produced a CD called ‘Da Liverpool a San Siro la leggenda continua’ (From Liverpool to San Siro the legend lives on) including live chants recorded at Anfield and at the San Siro.
+Around the start of the 2000s the now dissolved ultras group Fossa Dei Leoni even produced a CD called ‘Da Liverpool a San Siro la leggenda continua’ (From Liverpool to San Siro the legend lives on) which included live chants recorded at Anfield and at the San Siro.
 You could buy this from the Red All Over The Land fanzine, who had established good links with the Milanese supporter groups.

-But it's another version of YNWA sang by the Milan fans that I want to talk about.
+But it's another version of YNWA sang by the Fossa Dei Leoni that I want to talk about.
 It remains one of my most enduring (and emotional) memories in football.
 I was watching BBC's Sportsnight four days after Hillsborough.
 Numb to the bone as everyone was, I think it was my desperate attempt to find some football and to find some meaning to it all.

 The mood on the TV show was perfunctory - football hardly seemed to matter, the presenter and commentators were on autopilot.
 I sat there, desperately clinging onto my latest crutch measuring 40% by volume, staring blankly at my black and white portable screen.

 The game kicked off and not long in the referee blew his whistle and picked up the ball.
 It was a signal for a minute's silence.
 I, like many others I'm sure, was confused.
 I watched on as the the San Siro fell silent.
 A respectful applause rippled across the stadium.
 Then slowly, but surely, a very moving and note perfect rendition of YNWA started to rise from the Curva Sud gaining in intensity as the minute went on.https://www.youtube.com/v/5ZrVfMRyoE0

 I burst into tears.
-There's tears in my eyes as I type this.
+Tears which have been repeated when I've thought of that moment since.
 It remains to this day the quintessential act of solidarity by one group of fans to another.
-The game continued and Milan ran Madrid ragged, winning 5-0 in one of the greatest performances in the history of the competition.
+The game continued and Milan ran Madrid ragged, winning 5-0 in one of the greatest performances in the history of the competition and football itself.
 Their players and fans ascended to legendary status that night.

 Because of that perfect act of kindness by the Milan fans in 1989 they have always had the utmost repsect by Liverpool fans (especially of my age).
 Of all the many things said and done by football fans all over the world after Hillsborough it remains for me the most moving, and unexpected moment.